Feel the buzzzzz note

 - Marvel Universe villain Swarm is sometimes an example of this trope.
 He was a Nazi scientist who was eaten alive by bees, surviving as a hive mind that telepathically controlled them and got them to form up around his bones to make him humanoid.
 Little mention is made of the queen bee, but if his skeleton inside is destroyed, the bees just fly away.

-- Played straight in the Star Raiders graphic novel, with the Zylon Hive Mind controlled by a Hive Queen that's actually an empathic alien who took control.
+- In the Star Raiders graphic novel, the Zylon Hive Mind controlled by a Hive Queen that's actually an empathic alien who took control.

 - The Ben 10: Alien Force live action movie Alien Swarm features the Hive, a race of alien nanite with their leader being exactly one of these.